RandomGamingDev/MCSkinsGen/README.md

 ## Why is the model not was powerful as it could be?

-I've trained up to epoch 18, but I haven't had enough computing power to train past that (Google Colab does a funni and kicks me off and I don't have a GPU powerful enough to train the AI)
+I've trained up to epoch 18, but I haven't had enough computing power to train past that (Google Colab does a funni and kicks me off and I don't have a GPU powerful enough to train the AI) + the dataset used, although very high quality, is very small